 "Ofgem shares the Government's concern that the energy market is not working for all consumers and is determined to reduce the detriment suffered by those overpaying for their energy, particularly those who are vulnerable," said Dermot Nolan, chief executive of Ofgem.

 "The Government's proposed bill to provide price protection to those who remain on poor value default deals, such as the standard variable tariff, will give these households peace of mind about the price they pay for their energy.
 In the meantime, we expect suppliers to do more to get customers on poor value default tariffs onto better deals."

 While the energy price cap and other initiatives are of course welcome, you don't have to wait for the rules to be implemented to get a better energy deal.
 Why not bite the bullet and switch to a cheaper tariff right now?
-You could save hundreds of pounds by switching, particularly if you're on a standard rate deal, so don't pay too much – compare energy tariffs using our handy search tool and see how much you could save.
+You could save hundreds of pounds by switching, particularly if you're on a standard rate deal, so don't pay too much – compare energy tariffs and see how much you could save.